-The Energy and Water Ombudsman Advisory Council advises the Minister for Natural Resources, Mines and Energy and the Energy and Water Ombudsman on the operation of the Energy and Water Ombudsman Queensland scheme.
+The Energy and Water Ombudsman Advisory Council advises the Minister for Energy, Renewables and Hydrogen, Minister for Water and the Energy and Water Ombudsman on the operation of the Energy and Water Ombudsman Queensland scheme.

 It ensures the scheme runs effectively, efficiently, lawfully and independently, and is fair for all customers and scheme participants.